DonTseTse/sendmail2mailgun/README.md

 - `key`

 ## Flags
-Part of the output of `sendmail2mailgun --help`:
+The part of `sendmail2mailgun --help` about flags:
 ```
 --cfg <filepath>            Global configuration filepath
 --domain <domain>           Mailgun API account domain
+--help                      Print this message and quit
 --html                      HTML mail body (default: text)
- --keyfile <filepath>        Mailgun API account keyfile filepath
+--keyfile <filepath>        Mailgun API account key filepath
- --log-filepath <filepath>   Log filepath
+--log-file <filepath>       Log filepath
 --log-level <level>         Level for file logging
 --mg-cfg <filepath>         Mailgun API account configuration filepath
+--test                      Enable test mode
 --uc-cfg <filepath>         Usecase configuration filepath
- --usecase <name>            Name of the usecase configuration
+--uc <name>                 Name of the usecase configuration
 -v                          Enable stdout logging, level 1
 --vv                        Enable stdout logging, level 2
 ```

 # Logging
 `sendmail2mailgun` provides fully configurable logging capabilities.
-It's able to handle stdout and file logging (to `log_filepath`), each with their own logging level.
+It's able to handle stdout and file logging each with their own logging level.

+By default, stdout logging is disabled (`stdout_log_level` set to 0) and file logging is disabled as long as no `log_filepath` is set.
+`log_level` defaults to 1.
+Have a look at the [internals](#internals), section "Logging", to see the different ways this can be configured.

-By default, stdout logging is disabled, use the flag `-v` to enable it, `-vv` to raise verbosity.
-File logging is disabled as long as no `log_filepath` is set.
-By default, the file `logging_level` defaults to 1 and may be overwritten in the global or usecase configuration and through the runtime flag `--log-level <level>`
+To see  and may be overwritten in the global or usecase configuration and through the runtime flag `--log-level <level>`

 # Internals